 Whitney is known as one of the easiest 14’ers in California so I wasn’t out of my mind but a dozen hours after deciding I wanted to climb it, I was on the dark and clear 405 freeway, bound for the Inyo National Forest.
 Whitney lies very south on the Sierras and is a quick three hour drive from Los Angeles.
 In no time I was picking up my permit from the Mt.
 Whitney Ranger Station a couple miles south of Lone Pine.

-Within twenty minutes I crossed the first stream, a short, shallow rock hop where the Main Trail breaks off with the Mountaineers Route, the one John Muir used on his ascent.
+Within twenty minutes I crossed the first stream, a short, shallow rock hop where the Main Trail breaks off with the Mountaineers Route, the one John Muir established on his ascent.
 I was to use the main trail, the easiest and most frequented route to the top and continued uphill, tip toeing across the North Fork of the Lone Pine Creek, and into the John Muir Wilderness.

 Lone Pine Lake was my first landmark at 2.7 miles.
 I dropped my pack and had some water by the lake, snapping a few pictures.
 I didn’t stop for long having planned to take my real break at Mirror Lake, a solid 4.3 miles into my 6 mile day.
 From Lone Pine Lake the trail became more scenic and more demanding, climbing blocky stone past 10,000’ as I entered the Whitney Zone.
 At 3.8 the trail meaders through Outpost Camp and I met a couple guys taking a break, a father and son type.
 They’d been at Death Valley and wanted to go from the lowest point to the highest.
 Outpost is a beautiful camp but is a longshot from the summit.
 Folks camping here are typically making a 3 day trip of Whitney.
 I said 'so long' and kept moving.

 The trail passed fields of purple and orange shrubs still waiting to bloom, blonde grasses matted from melted snow and a bright copper river snaking through the middle.
-I crossed across a long log foot bridge and climbed higher, reaching Mirror Lake, a dark emerald body with trout trimming into the shallows.
+I crossed a long log foot bridge and climbed higher, reaching Mirror Lake, a dark emerald body with trout trimming into the shallows.
 I took off my boots and soaked my feet in the cold water.
 I ate walnuts and wrote some notes.
-I reflected on the relief I felt, the joy to be out of the city, away from work.
+I reflected on the relief I felt, the joy of being out of the city, away from work.
 I was in the mountains, exhausting myself for a sound cause.

-Beyond Mirror Lake the trail climbed steeper and I crossed into the snowline.
+Beyond Mirror Lake the trail climbed steeper and I crossed the snowline.
 The trail was clear with the exception of some shaded knolls but Trail Meadow, which runs parallel to the trail was filled in with snow and waterfalls bursting through vertical ice.
 I approached Consultation Lake and knew I was nearing Trail Camp, six miles from the trailhead at 12,000’.

 The two men I met at Outpost Camp got to trail camp a bit later and set up a ways away from me, out of sight.
 I was lying on a rock reading when the older gentleman, Rick, walked up to chat.